 Suitable for everyone

 The Culture Trail is accessible for all ages.
 It takes keen hikers around an hour to walk the length of the 3.7-kilometre trail.
-However, if you take your time, enjoy the Alpine landscape around Zermatt and read the information boards, the trail can take two to three hours to complete.
+However, if you take your time and enjoy the Alpine landscape around Zermatt, the trail can take two to three hours to complete.
 If you would like to stop for a bite to eat before heading back to Zermatt, there are two restaurants in Zmutt.

 Europe's oldest barn

 As well as the various farming buildings, there is one barn of particular interest.
 It is the oldest barn in Europe, built in 1261 and still standing today.
 It can be seen at station number five, in the "Hintere Herbrig" meadow.

 The Culture Trail project was initiated and set up by René-Michael Biner, Klaus Julen, Viktor Perren and Othmar Perren.
 It was supported by the Zermatt municipality, the Zermatt Civic Community’s cultural and social foundation, the Cantonal Department of Monument Preservation and Zermatt Tourismus.